Buying a car in Costa Rica and Tips to a Successful Purchase

 Buying from an individual vs. Used Car Dealer

 The used car dealer offers several advantages.
-The principle one being that they are legally bound to offer a 30 day guarantee on the transmission and motor.
+The principal one being that they are legally bound to offer a 30-day guarantee on the transmission and motor.
 While a good mechanic will more than likely be able to steer you away from a real lemon, this guarantee is nice to have.
 Another advantage is that they can offer you financing on the cars they sell.
 And they’ll take your car as a trade-in, saving you the hassle of selling it.
 Although you will be able to sell your old car for a better price privately.

 There are 2 scenarios where buying a car in Costa Rica from an individual could be better.
 One case would be buying a 1-owner car from someone who you know is very meticulous about the care and maintenance of their vehicles.
 Another case may be from someone who is leaving the country and who is desperate to sell the car at any price before they go.
 If you find a car that is well below market value advertised, be very careful to ascertain why the price is so low.
 Because normally there is a reason: “if it’s too good to be true…”